-Strategy: Hiring of Director of Data Analytics position Task Coordinator(s): Jean Anne Grunloh Cabinet Member: Jean Anne Grunloh Description: Year One - Create a Director of Data Analytics position to oversee the planning, implementation and ongoing operation of the data analytics initiative.
-Status Statement: 11/18/2019 Achieved strategy development complete Mid-Year Progress Report: The Board of Trustees approved the appointment of Ms. Lisa Cole to the new administrative position of Director of Data Analytics during the May 2019 regular Board meeting.
+Strategy: Hiring of Director of Data Analytics Position Task Coordinator(s): Jean Anne Highland Cabinet Member: Dr. Josh Bullock Description: Voor One - Create a Director of Data Analytics position to everse the

+Description: Year One - Create a Director of Data Analytics position to oversee the planning, implementation and ongoing operation of the data analytics initiative.

+Status Statement: 11/18/2019 - Achieved strategy development complete

+Mid-Year Progress Report: The Board of Trustees approved the appointment of Ms. Lisa Cole to the new administrative position of Director of Data Analytics during the May 2019 regular Board meeting.